The pair are fond of each other these days, but it didn’t use to be like this.

 The rematch between Whyte and Chisora continued into the 13th round with the latter ahead on the scorecards in a thrilling clash until the "Bodysnatcher" delivered a left hook to end proceedings in the penultimate round.

-Despite the defeat, Chisora has continued to headline huge events, including a points defeat to Oleksandr Usyk, victory over David Price and his upcoming clash with Parker.
+Despite the defeat, Chisora has continued to headline huge events, including a points defeat to Oleksandr Usyk, victory over David Price and a disputed loss to Parker.